 Filtra-Systems, Farmington Hills, MI.
 July 2011-September 2011

-• Designed control system hardware and software for filtration of industrial coolants using Siemens Step 7 with WinCC Flex using ladder logic and STL and Telemecanique Unity Pro PLCs and AutoCAD for hardware design.
+• Designed control system hardware and software for filtration of industrial coolants using Siemens Step 7 with WinCC Flex using ladder logic and STL and Telemecanique Unity Pro PLCs and AutoCAD.

-• Regression tested hardware and software controlling diesel locomotive engines up to 4500 horsepower.
+• Regression tested hardware and software controlling diesel locomotive engines up to 4500 hp.

 • Wrote and published technical and purchase specifications.

-Previously employed 14 years with Ford Motor Company as a Controls Engineer, promoted to Plant Electrical Engineer, and promoted again to Senior Controls Engineer at the Milan Plastics Plant.
-Provided in-plant support of 1 large material handling system, one class A and one class G paint finishing system, 63 injection-molding machines, and 16 large blow molding machines.
+Previously employed 14 years (1982-2006) with Ford Motor Company as a Controls Engineer, promoted to Plant Electrical Engineer, and promoted again to Senior Controls Engineer at the Milan Plastics Plant.
+Have supported (in-plant) 1 large material handling system, one class A and one class G paint finishing system, 63 injection-molding machines, and 16 large blow-molding machines.
 Managed 6 engineers, 14 electricians, and 2 millwrights in a union shop environment.
-A long form of this resume with a 20-year work history is available.
+A long-form of this resume with a 20-year work history is available.
 Ask for an “Extended” resume.

 • Master’s in Business Administration (MBA) University of Phoenix.